 So whether you’re producing a post-apocalyptic film or a YouTube travel vlog, you can easily narrow down the options from thousands of songs to a more curated and manageable selection.

-To give you a better idea of what this process might look like for you, we’re breaking down three key ways you can find the best music for your project.
+To give you a better idea of what this process might look like for you, we’re breaking down three key ways you can find the best production music for your project.

 On Soundstripe’s music library page, you can find an alphabetically arranged list of contributing artists and 11 additional filter categories.